AWP provides mental health, neurodevelopment and psychosocial substance misuse services at HMP Eastwood Park.

 Our work supports people in distress who are experiencing mild to serious mental health difficulties.
-At HMP Bristol and HMP Eastwood Park, we have divided our services into a crisis team (operating daily, 8 a.m – 8 p.m daily), a primary care mental health team and a therapies team (operating Monday to Friday, 8.30 a.m – 5 p.m).
+At HMP Eastwood Park, we have divided our services into a crisis team (operating daily, 8 a.m – 8 p.m daily), a primary care mental health team and a therapies team (operating Monday to Friday, 8.30 a.m – 5 p.m).
 We also employ a social prescriber and a dual diagnosis worker in these services.

 - adult attention deficit and hyperactivity disorder (ADHD)